Easy Stroganoff Meatballs Over Buttered Noodles for a Family Dinner

 - Sour cream

-- Flour or cornstarch, for slight thickening
+- Flour or cornstarch, for light thickening

 - Salt and pepper

-For the noodles
+For the buttered noodles

 - Egg noodles